Furry Hats at Sandringham

 The Duchess of Cornwall greeted the people in a lovely off-white coat with a polka-dotted and a chequered scarf and chose a big brown fur hat, probably beaver, to keep her head warm.
 Among the European royals, fur hats seem to be quite en vogue this season – even Denmark’s Prince Henrik was spotted in a large, Ushanka-like example only a day before at Møgeltønder.

-Tagged Christmas, Elizabeth II, Fashion, Princess Beatrice of York, Princess Eugenie, The Countess of Wessex, The Duchess of Cornwall.
+Tagged Christmas, Elizabeth II of the United Kingdom, Fashion, Princess Beatrice of York, Princess Eugenie of York, The Countess of Wessex, The Duchess of Cornwall.